 Do the math.
 There is no point transferring balances to a single card if you don’t save money.

 Lenders, including banks and credit unions, offer loans designed to replace an assortment of consumer debt with a single loan, usually at a lower interest rate.
 Though debt consolidation loans work for some, it’s important to understand each lender’s terms and the potential risks if you miss payments.

-Banks and credit unions are the best source of unsecured loans, but they tend to be selective about who they approve.
+Banks and credit unions are a good source for unsecured loans, but they tend to be selective about who they approve.
 People with the best credit scores get the lowest interest rates.
-If you have several credit cards with balances that carry 25% annual interest rates and your bank offers a loan to pay off that debt with a consolidation loan carrying an 8% rate, taking the loan would work well.
 Credit unions tend to offer better deals than banks, so shop around.

-Online lenders are another option.
-These lenders often approve a loan in a few days and will accept borrowers with lower credit scores than banks or credit unions.
+Online lenders often approve a loan in a few days and will accept borrowers with lower credit scores than banks or credit unions.
 Beware: The interest rates may be higher.

 The worst option, one you should probably avoid, involves storefront lenders and debt consolidation companies that add extra fees for originating loans and charge much higher interest rates.
 Avoid for-profit companies and always carefully review the terms.

 The debt consolidation loan business has a spotty reputation and there are many scam artists.
 Be diligent: Avoid credit-repair scams.

 Home equity loans and their variant, home equity lines of credit (HELOCs) — formerly known as second mortgages — allow you to borrow against home equity (the difference between how much your home is worth and how much you owe) usually at rates far lower than you’re paying on credit card debt.